 PanAway essential oil has a number of uses, including medicinal, cosmetic, and topical applications.

 - Massage Oil: PanAway essential oil is often added to other oils and used as a massage oil.
-The mixture may help relieve cramps and muscle spasms.
+The mixture can be used as a natural remedy for relieving cramps and muscle spasms.

 - Room Cleanser: This essential oil can keep your room clean with its antiseptic, antibacterial, and refreshing properties.
 You can use it in a diffuser.
 It can cleanse all airborne pathogens and other substances and keep surfaces clean.